Lona44/RWResearch/README.md

 Purely educational research

 ## Notes
-Everything here assumes that this repository has been downloaded via a backdoor
+Everything here assumes that this entire repository has been downloaded via a backdoor